-- 6.3 The Council does not operate as a commercial landlord with clear obligations and duties as a social landlord.
-This means that many of our residents are supported by other agencies and organisations.
-As a result of this, wider pressures on social and healthcare services mean that residents are experiencing challenges in accessing services, and some provision has become difficult to access.
-Consequently, the complexity and cost of managing tenancies and providing services is seeing continued pressure as we are forced to deal with situations we are less well equipped to manage. - 6.4 The economic situation continues to have an impact and despite government support, there is an increased demand for social housing, which puts pressure on our limited resources and time in responding to this new demand. - 6.5 Following the tragic events at Grenfell, the Government has rightly continued to focus on the health and safety of residents and has introduced new legislation and guidance in a range of areas.
-To ensure compliance with new legislation and guidance, the Council is undertaking its widest ranging programme of works to improve the health and safety of residents that will exceed current statutory requirements.
-To achieve this will require a continued investment in the capital programme for major works to the existing stock, with work covering fire safety and precautions delivered in partnership with Surrey Fire and Rescue. - 6.6 The funding framework available to meet the cost of supported housing remains fragile.
-Last year we received just £210,276 in Supporting People Grant funding. - 6.7 The Council's duties to provide support and assistance with housing to residents is resulting in an ongoing rise in the number of households at risk.
+- 7.11.
+The council does not operate as a commercial landlord with clear obligations and duties as a social landlord, this means that many of our residents are supported by other agencies and organisations.
+As a result of this wider pressures on social and healthcare services mean that residents are experiencing challenges in accessing services, and some provision has become difficult to access.
+As a result, the complexity and cost of managing tenancies and providing services is seeing continued pressure as we are forced to deal with situations we are less well equipped to manage. - 7.12.
+The economic situation continues to have an impact and despite government support, there is an increased demand for social housing, which puts pressure on our limited resources and time in responding to this new demand. - 7.13.
+Following the tragic events at Grenfell, the Government has rightly continued to focus on the health and safety of residents and has introduced new legislation and guidance in a range of areas.
+To ensure compliance with new legislation and guidance the Council is undertaking its widest ranging programme of works to improve the health and safety of residents that will exceed current statutory requirements.
+To achieve this will require a continued investment in the capital programme for major works to the existing stock, with work covering fire safety and precautions delivered in partnership with Surrey Fire and Rescue. - 7.14.
+The funding framework available to meet the cost of supported housing remains fragile.
+In 2023/24 we received just £207,761 in Supporting People Grant funding. - 7.15.
+The Councils duties to provide support and assistance with housing to residents is resulting in an ongoing rise in the number of households at risk.
 Many of those at greatest risk, not only have housing issues but also have a range of complex needs.
-Together they are placing greater demands on the Housing Service that in turn flows through to the teams managing our properties and their residents. - 6.8 The wider social housing sector continues to become increasingly commercial.
-Some housing associations are focusing on minimising risk by being selective as to who they house and they are also moving to rents that are higher than those charged by the Council despite their large portfolio of properties.
+Together they are placing greater demands on the Housing Service that in turn flows through to the teams managing our properties and their residents. - 7.16.
+The wider social housing sector continues to become increasingly commercial.
+Some housing associations are focusing on minimising

+- risk by being selective as to who they house, and they are also moving to rents that are higher than those charged by the Council despite their large portfolio of properties.
 The Council is fortunate to have retained its stock, which gives us greater flexibility in helping those in housing need.
-It does, however, create a cost pressure. - 6.9 Shared ownership properties enable residents to join the home ownership ladder, but for some the reality is that they are unable to staircase (acquire further equity shares) or move to a larger property as their household grows.
+It does, however, create a cost pressure. - 7.17.
+Shared ownership properties enable residents to join the home ownership ladder, but for some the reality is that they are unable to staircase (acquire further equity shares) or move to a larger property as their household grows.
 Expanding this stock is not currently a priority for the Business Plan; however, this will be revisited when the opportunity arises to develop larger sites.
-In such cases, shared ownership in most cases will contribute to the overall viability of large developments and does assist many households in meeting their housing need. - 6.10 The estimates, consistent with the Business Plan, continue to attach a lower priority to the repayment of debt principal inherited as part of the self-financing HRA settlement, reflecting the Council's determination to provide new additional affordable homes and increase the investment in housing stock.

-6.11 The last few years have presented unique challenges for managing our housing stock and as a result we have been unable to undertake all of the work that we would have expected to the homes we manage.
+In such cases, shared ownership in most cases will contribute to the overall viability of large developments and does assist many households in meeting their housing need. - 7.18.
+The estimates, consistent with the Business Plan, continue to attach a lower priority to the repayment of debt principal inherited as part of the self-financing HRA settlement, reflecting the Council's determination to provide new additional affordable homes and increase the investment in housing stock. - 7.19.
+The last few years have presented unique challenges for managing our housing stock and as a result we have been unable to undertake all of the work that we would have expected to the homes we manage.
 This budget continues with the work started last year to help redress that issue.